Construction

 When should I order ready-mix vs bags? +

-Roughly: under 1 cubic yard, bags.
-Over 1 cubic yard, ready-mix delivered.
-A truck holds ~10 yd³ and has a minimum order in most areas.
+Roughly: under 0.75 cubic yards, bags.
+Over that, ready-mix delivered.
+A truck holds ~10 yd³ and most plants have a 1 CY minimum plus a short-load fee under 3–4 CY.

 Heads up: ClutchCalcs gives you fast, accurate results — but always sanity-check critical decisions (medical, financial, structural) with a professional.